Secodis/TSS-WEB/Controls/Secure-Operation.md

    Production data SHOULD NOT be used on non-production systems (exceptions see [{{site.TITLE_SSDLC_SECTESTS}}]({{site.URL_SSDLC_SECTESTS}})).

 ## 2. System Hardening
+1. **Pre-Deployment Hardening:**
-1. Systems (e.g. web servers, application servers, container platforms or content management systems, cloud platforms, or other runtime environments) MUST be hardened according to common best practices before used in a production stage.
+   Systems (e.g., web servers, application servers, container platforms, content management systems, cloud platforms, or other runtime environments) **MUST** be hardened according to common best practices before being used in a production stage.

+2. **Ongoing Hardening Verification:**
-2. Systems in production MUST be periodically and automatically tested for insufficient hardening.
+   Systems in production **MUST** be periodically and automatically tested for insufficient hardening.

 This includes:
 - A hardened OS (e.g. using a hardened base image, see below)